FueledByRage/IOT-Devices-Manager/readme.md

 * test-update: This script tests the update functionality of the system by running the test cases located in the ./tests/cases/update.spec.ts file.
 * test-database: This script tests the database functionality of the system by running the test cases located in the ./tests/database directory.
 * test-integration: This script tests the integration functionality of the system by running the test cases located in the ./tests/integration directory.
+* test-mqtt: Tests the mqtt integration, it's located on integration tests directory
+* test-ws: Tests the ws injection running tests on integration tests directory
+* test-core: Simulate a connection and a create case on the core aplication

 To run any of the scripts, you can type yarn run <script-name> in the command line.
 For example, to run the test-create script, you can type npm run test-create.
 This will execute all the test cases in the create.spec.ts file and provide feedback on the results.